dcslab-edge/edge-x/README.md

 Refer from: edgexfoundry, Jim White

+I try to install edge x in distributed node.
+Then, I made installation guide that is Edge x installation guide in Linux server.docx

 This repos contains scripts, batch files, JSON used in REST calls and other miscellaneous items used by developers buiding EdgeX.

 first it needs to read readme and install